 - The debtor’s child support and alimony payments should not be hampered during the course of the plan.
 In case the individual cannot cope up with the combined expenses and fail to file the necessary reports, his or her appeal for bankruptcy can be dismissed.

 - There are certain debts that must be fully cleared.
-In case your monthly income do not permit clearing off the debt within a certain plan period, then the court can withhold confirmation of your plan.
+In case your monthly income does not permit clearing off the debt within a certain plan period, then the court can withhold confirmation of your plan.

-- The debtor should comply attending a personal financial management course approved by the office of the U.S. Trustee, and must be able to spare at least two hours a day for this curriculum.
+- The debtor should comply attending a personal financial management course approved by the office of the U.S. Trustee and must be able to spare at least two hours a day for this curriculum.

 - One cannot file for Bankruptcy under Chapter 13 if his or her prior appeal for the same had been dismissed within 180 days of the current appeal due to his or her willful violation of a court order.